About the Statewide Landcover and Trees Study (SLATS)

 - a vegetation condition assessment framework, called Spatial BioCondition that has been developed to map and monitor the BioCondition of Queensland’s terrestrial ecosystems.

+The new methods were subject to a scientific peer review in 2021, led by the CSIRO.
 Due to these changes to the SLATS methodology, previous SLATS reporting—up to and including the 2017–18 SLATS report—is not comparable with any reporting released after that date.

 Comprehensive monitoring and assessment framework